Code of Conduct

 You are expected to abide by the rules detailed in this guide and do your best to contribute to an immersive and enjoyable experience for all.

 As a participant, you are expected to treat all players, marshals and the organisers with respect.
 Which includes gaining consent in regard to roleplay or breaching a player’s personal space.
 Harassment of committee members will not be tolerated.
-These Events are rated 18+, with 16+ during the day events at game organiser and parental discretion.
+These Events are rated 18+.
 There will be 18+ themes, including and not limited to, sexual references, drug references, violence, and alcohol is permitted at our events, with realistic themes found in any Post-Apocalyptic genre.
 However, references to rape or pedophilia are not permitted at Postshock events or on any digital platforms.

 Excessive use of crude language, abusive/racist or any other derogatory communications in the field of play or on any of our digital platforms will result in you being warned or banned for a set period of time.